Utah Administrative Code

 (i) Training for relatives who are adopting a child will be based on needs identified on a case-by-case basis.

 (c) Be assessed and approved as an adoptive parent by Child and Family Services following completion of a home study pursuant to R512-40-5.

 (d) Obtain a foster care license issued by the Department of Human Services, Office of Licensing, or meet the same standards required to be licensed in R501-12, or receive a written waiver from Child and Family Services for a specific standard.

-(e) Receive a determination by Child and Family Services that no conflict of interest exists in the adoption process.
+(e) An employee of Child and Family Services must receive a determination by Child and Family Services that no conflict of interest exists in the adoption process.

-(1) A home study must be completed by the Department of Human Services, Office of Licensing, or by Child and Family Services, or by a licensed child placing adoption agency contracted with Child and Family Services.
+(1) A home study must be completed by the Department of Human Services, Office of Licensing, Child and Family Services, or by a licensed child placing adoption agency contracted with Child and Family Services to conduct home studies.

-(a) A prospective adoptive parent may not be approved for the adoptive placement of a child in state's custody unless:
+(a) A prospective adoptive parent may be approved for the adoptive placement of a child in state's custody if the following are met:

-(iii) A child abuse registry check is completed by Child and Family Services for the prospective adoptive parent and all adults residing in the home, including a check of child abuse registries in any states in which the prospective adoptive parent and all adults residing in the home have resided in the five years prior to application to adopt that is approved according to criteria specified in Sections 62A-2-120, 78A-6-308, and 78B-6-128, and Pub.
+(ii) A child abuse registry check is completed by Child and Family Services for the prospective adoptive parent and all adults residing in the home, including a check of child abuse registries in any states in which the prospective adoptive parent and all adults residing in the home have resided in the five years prior to application, that is approved according to criteria specified in Sections 62A-2-120, 78A-6-308, and 78B-6-128, and Pub.
 L. 109-248.